navanathjadhav/Advanced-JavaScript-Libraries/README.md

 ## Conclusion

 Whether you are building a gaming application, data visualization, or real-time communication, this roadmap provides a useful guide to the best JavaScript libraries for your needs.
-Each library is carefully selected to provide advanced features and functionality
+Each library is carefully selected to provide advanced features and functionality.

 ## Share & Care

-If you think this project is helpful share it on [Twitter](https://twitter.com/intent/tweet?url=https://github.com/navanathjadhav/Advanced-JavaScript-Libraries)
+If you think this project is helpful share it on [Twitter](https://twitter.com/intent/tweet?url=https://github.com/navanathjadhav/Advanced-JavaScript-Libraries).

 ## Contribute